argoproj/argo-rollouts/docs/features/experiment.md

   - name: purple
     # Number of replicas to run (optional).
 If omitted, will run a single replica
     replicas: 1
+    # Flag to create Service for this Experiment (optional)
+    # If omitted, a Service won't be created.
+    service:
+      # Name of the Service (optional).
+If omitted, service: {} would also be acceptable.
+      name: service-name
     selector:
       matchLabels:
         app: canary-demo